-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal wall linings are a mix of lath and plaster and plasterboard finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of a softwood pattern consisting of moulded timber skirtings and door surrounds with timber panel and glazed panel internal pass doors.
-There is a fitted kitchen with floor standing units only.
-The stairs and handrail are of timber manufacture.
+Internal joinery is of a softwood pattern comprising plain timber skirtings with moulded door surrounds with timber cottage style and flush veneer internal pass doors.
+There is a fitted kitchen with both floor and wall mounted units.
+The stairs and handrails are both of timber manufacture.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a 'Contura' wood burning stove within the lounge and a wood burning stove to the lounge.
-[I Internal decorations Visually inspected.
+There is an electric fire to the fireplace within the lounge with a gas fire to the fireplace within the TV room.
+Internal decorations Visually inspected.
 Internal décor is of wallpaper and/or paintwork finishes throughout.
 Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains electricity is connected.
+The consumer unit and electric meter are located at high level above the lounge door.